-The Group has an interest in Sfax Offshore Exploration Permit (SOEP) in Tunisia since its acquisition in 2018.
+The Group has an interest in Sfax Offshore Exploration Permit (SOEP).
 Qualifying directly attributable costs have been capitalised as licence and exploration assets during the year following the Group's firm plan to drill an exploration well at the Salloum West prospect within SOEP to discharge the licence obligation.
-Placement of a bank guarantee to cover the estimated cost of the unfulfilled drilling obligation is seen by management as a demonstration of the intent to drill the well.